euler-xyz/euler-governance/docs/GOV-ARCHITECTURE.md

 ## EUL

-EUL (Euler Token) is an ERC-20 token that allows the owner to delegate voting rights to any address, including their own address.
+EUL (Euler Token) is an ERC-20 token that allows token holders to delegate voting rights to any address, including their own address.
 Changes to the owner’s token balance automatically adjust the voting rights of the delegate.
+In order to enable these features, the Euler Token smart contract inherits the features from the openzeppelin [ERC20Votes](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/extensions/ERC20Votes.sol) abstract contract.

 ### Delegate